codinglead/codinglead.github.io/_posts/2019-04-02-rewriting-git-history.md

   9300b10 Initial commit
 ```

+If the project has a lot of commits, the git log history will be long.
+If this happens, to exit out of this command you press <code class="highlight__code">q</code>.

 Now, let's reword our second-to-last commit's message.
 If we type <code class="highlight__code">git rebase -i HEAD~2</code> it will launch the system editor, where we'll see a Git rebase file containing the two most recent commits.
 It will look something like this:

 <p class="highlight__file-desc">Command Prompt</p>